MaxJGreene/StalePlains/README.md

 I'm proficient in Python, and know a bit of C#, SQL, and HTML/CSS.
-I own a SaaS company in business process automation, and coding is my passion.
+I created a web app for business automation, and coding is my passion.
-Best way to reach me is my discord -> staleplains
+Best way to reach me is my email mjg427@cornell.edu.

 <!---
 StalePlains/StalePlains is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.